Ohio Asbestos Lawyer

-Joe Lyon is a highly-rated Cincinnati Product Liability Attorney and Ohio Toxic Tort Lawyer investigating dangerous products and toxic school supply injury lawsuits for plaintiffs nationwide.
+Joe Lyon is a highly-rated Cincinnati Product Liability Attorney and Ohio Toxic Tort Lawyer investigating dangerous products and toxic school supplies asbestos lawsuits for plaintiffs nationwide.

 The United States Public Interest Research Group Education Fund had an independent laboratory test 27 back-to-school products, and reported that four tested positive for dangerous chemicals, including more than one cancer-causing toxin.

 The organization said in the wake of the report that the presence of toxic hazards in school supplies “highlights the need for constant vigilance on the part of government agencies and the public.”